AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 You can get in touch with the team via email at [support@appflowy.io](support@appflowy.io).

-## How to Identify and Resolve Your First PR
+## How to Identify and Open Your First PR
 Contributions are made via Pull Requests (PR's).

 We recommend getting familiar with the <a href="https://docs.github.com/en/get-started/quickstart/github-flow">GitHub flow</a> for collaborating on projects and setting up your development environment.